 Article I - Name and Purpose

-A. The name of this organization is Garage Enologists of North County-Sonoma County, and is referred to in these bylaws as GENCO.
+A. The name of this organization is Garage Enologists of SoNoma COunty and is referred to in these bylaws as GENCO.

-B. The purpose of GENCO is to provide a forum for the exchange of ideas and information, and to promote viticulture and production of quality wine within the membership.
+B. The primary purpose of GENCO is to provide home winemaking and vineyard management and education.
+Meetings provide a forum for the exchange of ideas and information, and to promote viticulture and production of quality homemade wine within the membership.

 Article II - Membership

-A. Membership is open to any individual 21 years of age or older, or two family members interested in home winemaking, and who subscribes to the purposes of GENCO.
+A. Membership is open to any individual 21 years of age or older and interested in home winemaking and viticulture management.

 Article III – Meetings

 A. Meetings will be held at a time and place designated by the Board of Directors.
-Members will be e-mailed a notice in advance of all meetings, and the location will be confirmed.
+Members will be e-mailed the GENCO Gazette in advance of all meetings and the location will be confirmed.
+Meeting notices will also be published on GENCO’s website.

-B. The Board must approve all meetings or activities conducted in the name of GENCO and/or activities sponsored by GENCO.
+B. The Board must approve all meetings or events conducted in the name of GENCO and/or activities sponsored by GENCO.

 C. The quorum for general meetings is 25% of the total membership and decisions are determined by majority vote.

-D. All issues presented to the membership for vote shall be posted online 30 days prior to the vote.
+D. All issues presented to the membership for vote shall be posted in the GENCO Gazette and online 30 days prior to the vote.

 Article IV - Finance and Dues

-B. The Board will set fees for special events.
+D. The Board will set fees for special events to cover expenses and entrée.

 Article V - Board of Directors

-C. Officers, with the exception of the President, will be elected during the January meeting.
+C. Officers, with the exception of the President, will be elected during the November meeting to be effective January 1st.
 Treasurer and Secretary serve for a term of two-years.
 Vice-President serves for a term of one-year.
-At the end of the one-year term, Vice-President becomes President for another one-year term.
-At the end of the President's term, President will serve as Past-President as an advisory position that does not vote but attends Board meetings for one year.
-It is hopeful the President will serve as the Past-President, but is not required.
+At the end of the one-year term, Vice-President moves to President for another one-year term.
+At the end of the President's term, President is invited to serve as Past-President as an advisory position but is not required.

-E. With the exception of President, if there is not a candidate running for an office up for re-election, the current officer can be re-elected for another term, if they choose.
-The President position will be limited to one term consecutively but may serve additional terms later.
+E. If there is not a candidate running for an office up for re-election, the current officer can be re-elected for another term, if they choose.

 F. In the event of a vacancy in any position except President, the Board of Directors will fill the office by appointment.

-G. If the Board determines that any elected officer or coordinator is not fulfilling the duties of the office, the Board may propose removal of that officer.
+G. If the Board determines that any elected officer or Director is not fulfilling the duties of the office, the Board may propose removal of that officer or Director.
 Removal must be approved by a majority membership vote at the next general meeting.

 H. The President will be the chief administrative officer and spokesperson for GENCO.
 The President sets the agenda and presides at all meetings of the membership and Board of Directors.

 I. The Vice President will perform the duties of the President in his/her absence.
-In case of the President’s resignation or removal from office, the Vice President will serve as interim President until elections are held.
-The Board will then appoint another GENCO member to fill the open board position created by filling the President’s position.
+In case of the President’s resignation or removal from office, the Vice President will serve as interim President until elections for Vice President are held.

-J. The Secretary will be responsible for recording minutes of the Board meetings, recording minutes of a regular scheduled GENCO meeting when business and voting occurs, newsletter, recording attendance and maintaining records.
+J. The Secretary will be responsible for recording minutes of the Board meetings, recording minutes of a regular scheduled GENCO meeting when business and voting occurs, recording attendance, maintaining non-financial records and is the alternate publisher for the GENCO Gazette.

-K. The Treasurer will be the chief financial officer of GENCO and will be responsible for maintaining financial records, collecting annual dues, collecting monies as necessary and maintaining current dues payment records.
+K. The Treasurer will be the chief financial officer of GENCO and will be responsible for maintaining financial records, insurance records, collecting annual dues, collecting, and depositing monies as necessary and maintaining current dues payment records.

-L. The Board will meet to conduct business, establish policies, plan and supervise the activities of GENCO.
+L. The Board will meet to conduct business, establish policies, plan, and supervise the events of GENCO.

 M. A majority of the Board constitutes a quorum.